Want to know if internships are available in your career field at this location?

 - View our overall Career Field Matrix PDF here.

-Mason Study Abroad partners with Cultural Vistas to place students in a paid two-month summer internship program abroad.
-Students work five days per week, living with in an apartment or house in their location..
-Students gain valuable global work experience and professional skills in various industry fields, while also earning resident Mason credit, and enjoying the local culture of in 1 of their more than 80 locations worldwide.
+Mason Study Abroad partners with Cultural Vistas to place students in a paid two-month (or more) summer internship program abroad.
+Students work five days per week, living with in an apartment or house in their location.
+Students gain valuable global work experience and professional skills in various industry fields, while also earning resident Mason credit, and enjoying the local culture in 1 of their more than 80 locations worldwide.
 Students apply generally to the program and once accepted, will apply to specific job postings in countries posted in January.

 IAESTE (pronounced “eye-ess-tay”), or the International Association for the Exchange of Students for Technical Experiences, is a global organization promoting intercultural exchange between students in STEM fields.
-Each year, IAESTE provides exceptional paid opportunities for STEM students at U.S. universities to intern with companies across the globe to build their experience and join a global community of STEM students and professionals.
+Each year, IAESTE provides exceptional paid opportunities for STEM students at U.S. universities to intern with companies across the globe to build their experience and join a global community of STEM and Applied Arts students and professionals.

 Established in 1948, IAESTE now includes over 80 official member countries that collaborate to provide students in the STEM fields with paid, international internship opportunities.
 The program was established in the United States in 1950 and is administered by Cultural Vistas, a nonprofit exchange organization promoting global understanding and collaboration among individuals and institutions.